 Best place in Barcelona for a simple lunch

 Some of the best places you end up visiting are the ones you randomly find.
-After taking a wrong turn walking back to town from Park Guell, we saw a very peculiar sign outside a dull looking restaurant and decided to take a chance.
+After taking a wrong turn walking back to town from Park Guell, we saw a very peculiar sign outside a dull-looking restaurant and decided to take a chance.
 This was Bar Casi, a simple place for an excellent lunch with no frills.
 You might be the only tourist inside, which is always a good sign.
 It’s run by a mother and son team so if you hear “mom – 2 beers over here please!” – don’t be alarmed.
-For 10€, you can get a starter, a main, a drink and simple dessert.
+For 10€, you can get a starter, a main, a drink and a simple dessert.
 The food is basic yet delicious and extra points are awarded for the atmosphere.